Sales Literature Studio

 If requested, more analysis can be added and is priced accordingly, which can include SEO and Google Ads keyword analysis, assessment of strategic fit for non-core sales literature, and custom analyses.

 You can choose to act on your assessment independently, or with my help.
-If internal resources aren’t there or you prefer a quick turnaround, my services are available.
-I work with clients to edit existing texts, or write entirely new pieces of sales literature.
-During these projects, I am continuously checking alignment with the strategic positioning we agreed on for your company, and using insights gathered from internal and external stakeholder interviews.
+I often work with clients to edit existing texts, or write entirely new pieces of sales literature.

+During these projects, I am continuously checking alignment with the strategic positioning we agreed on, and using insights gathered from internal and external stakeholder interviews.
 For entirely new pieces of sales literature, my services are contained to delivering production-ready copy and wireframes, not fully designed final products.

 For companies without a strong product-market fit

-Typical symptoms of weak product-market fit are: high churn rates, high customer acquisition cost, and long sales cycles.
-This means your team has not yet found a reliable and repeatable way to sell your product.
+Other symptoms of weak product-market fit are: high churn rates, high customer acquisition cost, and long sales cycles.
+It means your team has not yet found a reliable and repeatable way to sell your product.
 If that’s the case, this is the root cause of your messaging problem.
-There is no point in philosophizing about the best approach for your sales literature when you're not sure how to sell it in the first place.
+There is no point in pondering about the best approach for your sales literature when you're not sure how to sell it in the first place.

 Don’t worry.
-I partner with other senior innovation consultants to offer a valuable add-on service for cases like this.
+I partner with other senior innovation consultants to offer a valuable add-on service for cases just like this.
 If I discover through stakeholder interviews symptoms of weak product-market fit, I will suggest another path: we need to first find a reliable and repeatable formula for selling your product.
-You may also prefer this option from the very start.

 If you want to validate product-market fit quickly, or put early-stage product ideas to the test, this option is for you.
 To learn more, just book your introductory call and indicate your interest in this option.
 I will be able to prepare a complete consulting proposal after our meeting.